 Not all American cities are faceless concrete jungles that look like one another and are paved to only please car drivers.
 Apparently, there are some alluring and pedestrian-friendly examples that stand out from the rest.
 One of them is Savannah, Georgia - a beautiful and romantic Victorian city by the Atlantic Ocean, a crown jewel of the American South.

 Savannah is one of the oldest cities in the United States.
-It was founded in 1733 by British settlers as a buffer zone to protect British Carolinas from Spanish in Florida and French in Louisiana.
+It was founded in 1733 by British settlers as a buffer zone to protect British Carolinas from the Spanish in Florida and the French in Louisiana.

 The port in Savannah was once the biggest one among all British colonies in North America.
 This along with a perfect climate to grow cotton brought wealth to the city.